xaviermontane/xaviermontane/README.md

 Novice computer scientist.

-Looking to pursue a BSC in the University of Waterloo.
+Looking to pursue a BSC at the University of Waterloo.

 <H3>Languages</H3>
 <a href=""><img src="https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white"</a>